glotzerlab/hoomd-rs/hoomd-mc/ARCHITECTURE.md

 accordingly.
 This solution would only allow tuning one trial move type at a time and excludes other operations that the user inserts into the simulation loop (e.g. trajectory file writes).
 However, it does force users to not continuously tune (which breaks detailed balance).
+Additionally, this type of tuning could be much more efficient for local moves.
+Instead of tuning after N full sweeps (which can be expensive in large simulations), it could perform N individual trial moves.
+The cost of tuning would be fixed regardless of system size.

 Tuning box move sizes requires local trial moves.
 Otherwise, box moves of a given size will always be accepted and tuning requires sampling the